pachyderm/pachyderm/doc/docs/master/reference/config_spec.md

 The underlying Kubernetes cluster's namespace, extracted from the Kubernetes context.

-#### Cluster ID
+#### Cluster Deployment ID

-The pachyderm cluster ID that is used to ensure the operations run on the expected cluster.
+The pachyderm cluster deployment ID that is used to ensure the operations run on the expected cluster.

+#### Enterprise Server
+Whether the context represents an enterprise server.

 #### Port forwarders